Occupations in landscaping and horticulture

 Post-secondary training: College and university programs

-If a newcomer has sufficient English proficiency (likely at least CLB 7) and the financial resources to pursue full-time studies in this sector, the following post-secondary education courses in the Greater Toronto Area (GTA) might be of interest, as outlined on the website of Green Careers Canada:
+If a newcomer has sufficient English proficiency (likely at least CLB 7) and the financial resources to pursue full-time studies in this sector, the following post-secondary education courses in the Greater Toronto Area (GTA) might be of interest, as outlined on the Education and Support page of Green Careers Canada:

 Humber College – North Campus